Cliff Wilton

 Clifford William Wilton (15 March 1916 – 16 July 1987) was a Scottish rugby union player and businessman.
 He was the 94th President of the Scottish Rugby Union.

 Early life and education

-Grandson of Sir Thomas Wilton, founder of Renwick Wilton & Co., coal merchants and travel agents, Clifford William Wilton was born at Newcastle-on-Tyne and educated at Fettes College, then Caius College, Cambridge (MA), and Gray's Inn, from where he was called to the Bar and thus qualified as a barrister.
+Grandson of Sir Thomas Wilton, founder of Renwick Wilton & Co., coal merchants and travel agents, Clifford William Wilton was born in Newcastle upon Tyne and educated at Fettes College, then Gonville and Caius College, Cambridge (MA), and Gray's Inn, from where he was called to the Bar and thus qualified as a barrister.

 Business career

 Wilton had a successful business career, becoming executive chairman of Renwick Wilton & Dobson (Holdings) Ltd and associated companies, and chairman of the Western Fuel Company.

 Rugby Union career

 Amateur career

 Wilton played rugby for Fettes College, After Fettes he played for Fettesian-Lorettonians in 1935.

 then for Caius College at the University of Cambridge; where he played for Cambridge University.
 While at Cambridge he was fined £5 for driving a sports car without insurance in October 1936.
 He scored a try against the University of Oxford in the 1936 match.

 In 1937 he played for London Scottish.
 While based in Northumberland with the Territorial Army he also played for Northern.

 He played for a Territorial Army XV in 1937 and 1938 and a Services XV in 1939.